ggoggam/ggoggam.github.io/src/posts/cache-async-py.md

             return self.lru[key]
         return wrapper
 ```
-The wrapper for TTL can be written in a similar way, replace `self.lru` with an instance of TTL cache defined above.
+The wrapper for TTL can be written in a similar way; just replace `self.lru` with an instance of TTL cache defined above.
 Now, we can use this with an asynchronous function.

 ```python